cslab/functions-sdk-python/docs/reference/events.md

 ## DocumentReleaseCheckEvent
 `csfunctions.events.DocumentReleaseCheckEvent`

-This event is fired when a document is about to be released, but **before** the release has happened.
+This event is fired when a user tries to release a document.
 Raising an exception will prevent the release.
+If the release is done via the express release, the event is triggered before reviewers are notified.
-At this point it is not guaranteed yet that the document will be released, meaning the document should not be sent to e.g. an ERP system.
+Be aware that the document is not released yet and the release might still be aborted for other reasons (e.g. the reviewers don't give approval), so don't sent the document to e.g. an ERP system yet.

 **Supported actions:**